-There is a great quote that allegedly belongs to Hemingway that sounds something like:
+There is a great quote that allegedly belongs to Hemingway that goes something like:

 The first draft of anything is rubbish.

 The best way to work on a text is to “bleed out” all the words first and then take your time to trim and edit it to perfection.
-Taking the other route can often defeat the purpose of creating a compelling piece.
+Aiming for perfection the first time round can often defeat the purpose of creating a compelling piece.

 2. Don’t keep it to yourself

 Reading your text aloud is a common practice that can help you assess how it actually sounds.
-There are many disciplines related to writing, where reading your text back to yourself is absolutely imperative — a notable example is UX Writing.
+There are many types of writing where reading your text back to yourself is absolutely imperative — a notable example is UX Writing.